 I’ve said it before and I’ll say it again over and over.
 Half the reason why we travel is for the food, BUT adding a glass of beer or wine or perhaps a night cap of whiskey can make the experience that much more delightful!
 It can even help you to understand and appreciate a […]

 Many people have mentioned that they had never even considered visiting Kentucky before as they wouldn’t know what to do there.
 Is there anything to DO in Kentucky?
-Until recently I also was under the same impression.
-The only thing I knew about Kentucky prior to visiting was that the Kentucky Derby and KFC originate […]

-Kentucky is currently experiencing what has recently become known as the Bourbon Boom.
+Kentucky is currently experiencing what has recently become known as the “Bourbon Boom”.
 The Bourbon industry is experiencing an increase in production and popularity as it has bounced back from the “Bourbon Depression”.
 As the Bourbon industry has grown, so has tourism.
 What better way to learn about the Bourbon industry and history in Kentucky than to follow the Bourbon Trail!
 Stretching over 200 miles throughout bourbon country, there’s no better way to experience a road trip through Kentucky than by doing bourbon distillery tours!